-High School: Refer to GBYLA High School Rules located in this document.
+High School: Refer to GBYLA High School Rules located in this document on page 26.

 PLAYER SAFETY POLICY

 The GBYLA strives to stress the importance of player safety, while recognizing that lacrosse is a rigorous sport with the inherent risks associated with a game involving physical contact.